We may earn a small commission when you buy something through the links in this post. See our disclosure.

 Zoner Photo Studio X might just be the best PC photo editor that you’ve never heard of.
 I’m not sure how they managed to fly under the radar for so long, but if you’re in the market for a new editor, ZPS is definitely worth a look.

-It’s not completely perfect, but to be fair, none of the other image editors I’ve ever tested is perfect either.
-ZPS support for lens correction profiles is still fairly limited, and the way preset profiles are handled in general could use some improvement.
-The initial RAW rendering is a bit dark for my taste when viewing images from my Nikon D7200, but that can be corrected with a few simple adjustments.
+It’s not completely perfect, but to be fair, none of the other image editors I’ve ever tested is perfect, either.
+ZPS support for automatic correction profiles is sometimes limited, and the way preset profiles are handled could use some improvement.
+The initial RAW rendering is a bit dark for my taste when viewing images from my Nikon D750, but that can be corrected with a few simple adjustments.

 What I Like: Unique tab-based interface.
 Great non-destructive and layer-based editing.
 Pixel-based editing is very responsive.
 Packed with additional features.